walwalwalides/Delphi-Collection-Projects/README.md

 | README.md | The Readme for this Project

 ------
-u found here ,Different self made projects,if u have a suggestion to better
+In this Collection contain different self made projects,if you have any suggestion or idee.You can text me or Email : walwalwalides@gmail.com
+You are welcome to join and participate to improve any choosed project.

 # If You Want To Donate!